bootstrap-vue/bootstrap-vue/src/components/table/README.md

 `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows.

-When a column (field) is sortable, the header (and footer) heading cells will also be placed into the document tab sequence for accesibility.
+When a column (field) is sortable, the header (and footer) heading cells will also be placed into the document tab sequence for accessibility.

 Note the following row based events/actions are not considered accessible, and should only be used if the functionality is non critical or can be provided via other means: